miloofcroton/gats/src/pages/work/statecraft.md

   - CSS
 ---

 This was my first group project at Alchemy Code PDX.
 My team consisted of three other team members.
 Together, wrote component architecture using Vanilla JS.
 We mocked a database using a JSON and an API abstraction.
-Account data was stored in the browser\'s local storage.
+Account data was stored in the browser's local storage.
 We practiced good processes, such as git usage and Agile team principles.